What age groups does Camp Fire serve?

 What is Absolutely Incredible Kid Day®?

-It’s an annual call to action for adults to write letters of love and support to kids, created by Camp Fire, a national youth development organization.
+It’s an annual call to action for adults to tag, tweet, post, and write letters of love and support to kids, created by Camp Fire, a national youth development organization.

 When is Absolutely Incredible Kid Day®?